RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/03-Descriptions-of-Secondary-Objects.md

 Currently, the RIPE Database supports two types of keys, PGP and X.509.

 The PGP certificate can be used to authorise updates to the RIPE Database and for signing and encrypting correspondence with a CSIRT using an **irt** object (see the sub-sections ['Description of the irt Object'](#description-of-the-irt-object) and [‘Description of the mntner Object'](#description-of-the-mntner-object) for more details).
-The “key-cert:” attribute takes the format ‘PGP-nnnnnnnn' where the key-id nnnnnnnn is a hexadecimal number.
+The "key-cert:" attribute takes the format ‘PGP-nnnnnnnn' where the key-id nnnnnnnn is a hexadecimal number.
 These keys are compliant with the Open PGP Message Format.
 PGP keys using an Elliptic Curve algorithm are not currently supported (e.g. Curve 25519, NIST, SECG, ECC Brainpool etc.).

 The X.509 certificate can be used to sign and encrypt correspondence with a CSIRT using an **irt** object.
 It may work in some circumstances for authorising updates to the RIPE Database but we cannot guarantee this.
-The “key-cert:” attribute takes the format ‘X509-nnn' where key-id nnn is an integer number starting with 1.
+The "key-cert:" attribute takes the format ‘X509-nnn' where key-id nnn is an integer number starting with 1.
 If you want to create an X.509 **key-cert** object, you should specify the value as ‘AUTO-xx'.
 The next available number will be assigned by the software.
 If you delete an X.509 **key-cert** object, it is not possible to recreate it with the same key-id.

 The "method:", "owner:" and "fingerpr:" attributes are all generated by the software.
 It is not necessary to include these attributes when you create or modify one of these objects.
 If any of them are supplied, the software will check the values.
 If the value is wrong for any reason, the software will replace the supplied values with generated values.
 In this case, a warning will be returned to the user.

 **Description of Attributes Specific to the KEY-CERT Object**

 * **"key-cert:"** – This attribute specifies the key-id.
-This is used in “auth:” attributes of the mntner and irt objects.
+This is used in "auth:" attributes of the mntner and irt objects.
-* **“method:”** – This attribute defines the type of the public key.
+* **"method:"** – This attribute defines the type of the public key.
 Currently, only PGP and X509 are supported.
-* **“owner:”** – This attribute specifies the owner of the public key.
+* **"owner:"** – This attribute specifies the owner of the public key.
 This information must be supplied when you create the key.
 The RIPE Database software extracts this information from the key data when the **key-cert** object is created.
-* **“fingerpr:”** – This attribute is an identifier of the public key.
+* **"fingerpr:"** – This attribute is an identifier of the public key.
 The RIPE Database software extracts this information from the key data when the **key-cert** object is created.
-* **“certif:”** – The value of the public key should be supplied either using multiple "certif:" attributes, or in one "certif:" attribute.
+* **"certif:"** – The value of the public key should be supplied either using multiple "certif:" attributes, or in one "certif:" attribute.
 In the first case, this is easily done by exporting the key from your local key ring in ASCII-armored format and adding the string "certif:" to the start of each line of the key.
 In the second case, line continuation should be used to represent an ASCII-armored format of the key.
 All the lines of the exported key must be included, not forgetting the begin and end markers and the empty line that separates the header from the key body.